HomeHighlightOLX, Temu, and AliExpress: Study Reveals the E-commerce Platforms and Marketplaces That Most...

 OLX, Temu and AliExpress: study reveals the e-commerces and marketplaces that are most distrusted by consumers

-A digital scam can create significant ruptures in the relationship between consumers and brands, shaking trust in the company whose image was misused—even when it is not responsible for the incident.
-Today, major brands in the retail sector are targets of fraudulent actions and end up falling under a cloud of suspicion, having their reputations compromised.
+A digital scam can create significant disruptions in the relationship between consumers and brands, shaking trust in the company whose image was misused — even when it is not responsible for the incident.
+Today, major retail sector brands are targets of fraudulent actions and end up falling under suspicion, having their reputations compromised.

-This is confirmed by the latest research from Branddi, a specialist in brand protection in the digital environment, which revealed the e-commerce platforms and marketplaces that currently generate the most distrust among consumers.
+This is what the new research by Branddi, an expert in brand protection in the digital environment, has found.
+It revealed the e-commerce sites and marketplaces that currently generate the most distrust among consumers.
 Among them, the most frequently mentioned in the research were OLX (50%), Temu (36%), AliExpress (29%), Shopee (29%), and Mercado Livre (28%)..

-Considering the mentioned scams, which constitute unfair competition (by using a brand's image to confuse consumers in fraudulent actions), Procon has been alerting the population about this type of fraud.
-The agency draws attention to the use of fake profiles and artificial intelligence as resources to simulate campaigns from well-known companies, usually offering products at below-market prices or unreal advantages, with the goal of misleading consumers.
+Considering the mentioned scams, which constitute Unfair competition (by using a brand's image to confuse consumers in fraudulent actions), Procon has been alerting the population about this type of fraud.
+The agency draws attention to the use of fake profiles and artificial intelligence as resources to simulate campaigns from well-known companies, usually offering products at below-market prices or unreal advantages, with the aim of misleading the consumer.

 Protection actions are a trust criterion